ludwig-ai/ludwig-docs/docs/configuration/preprocessing.md

 ```

 !!! warning
-    Dataset balancing is only supported for binary output features currently, we
+    Dataset balancing is **only supported for binary output features** currently.
-    are working to add category support in a future release.
+    We are working to add category support in a future release.

 !!! note
     Specifying both oversampling and undersampling parameters simultaneously is